CLAIRE-Labo/python-ml-research-template/README.md

    ```
     - If you plan to develop on your local computer, clone it there.
     - If you plan to develop on your remote server (with direct access over say SSH, e.g. EPFL HaaS), clone it there.
-    - If you plan to develop or deploy on a managed cluster (e.g. EPFL IC RunAI cluster), clone on you local machine, or
+    - If you plan to develop or deploy on a managed cluster (e.g. EPFL IC RunAI cluster), clone on you local machine,
-      ideally an AMD64 platform.
+      and ideally an AMD64 platform.

 2. Fill the template variables in `template/template_variables.env` and run the script
    ```bash